 85 Boulevard Anspach,

-1 person favorited this theater
+2 people favorited this theater

-As a cinema, this was last known as the Kladaradach Palace Cinema at 85 Boulevard Anspach, one block south of the Bourse in central Brussels.
-It was built in 1913 as the Theatre de la Bourse.
-It is located in a vast complex which includes a Winter Garden and four bars.
-Seating was provided in orchestra and two balconies and originally the orchestra level of the auditorium had restaurant type seating with tables.
+Located at 85 Boulevard Anspach, one block south of the Bourse in central Brussels.
+It was built in 1913 as the Theatre de la Bourse and was located in a vast complex which included a Winter Garden and four bars.
+Seating was provided in orchestra and two balconies and originally the rear of the orchestra level of the auditorium had restaurant type seating with tables.

 It was taken over by a German company in 1995 and they set about restoring the building.
-It reopened in 1999 after being closed for two decades.
+Unfortunately the decorative treatment of the entrance foyer and auditorium had been removed, but the two-level upstairs foyer space retained its decorations.
+It reopened in 1999 as the Kladaradach Palace Cinema after being closed for two decades.
 It’s last incarnation as a cinema was with 3 small screens screening Hollywood hits and Flemish feature films.
 Sadly that venture didn’t last too long and it became the 400 capacity; Palace nightclub.
 This closed in the early-2000’s.

-The building then remained shuttered, and in April 2013, renovation work began to enable the building to re-open as a 3-screen cinema, planned for 2015.
+The building then remained shuttered, and in April 2013, renovation work began to enable the building to re-open as a 4-screen cinema, planned for 2015.
 By May 2017, the renovation worked had halted and the building was sitting unused.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.